Paladin Strait: Music video

-The music video for the song premiered on June 21, 2024 and was the last music video to be released for the album and closes the lore of the album.
+The music video for the song premiered on June 21, 2024, and was the last music video to be released for the album and closes the lore of the album.
 The video was directed by Jensen Noen.
 It shows an army of "Banditos" led by the title character Clancy, played by Tyler Joseph, and Josh Dun in battle with the Glorious Gones.
 Clancy climbs the tower where the nine Bishops, who are the leaders of Dema, reside.
 He is confronted by Nico (also known as Blurryface), the leader of the Bishops.
 The music video was not finished by the time the album was released, so a placeholder video of Joseph playing a ukulele in front of an ocean was released before then.
-The cliffhanger ending of the video would be continued in the music video for "The Contract" and concluded with the video for "City Walls" – both of them being singles for the duo's following album, Breach (2025).
+The cliffhanger ending of the video would be continued in the music video for "The Contract" and concluded with the video for "City Walls" – 'The Contract' being one of two singles for the duo's following album, Breach (2025).